Ed Smith Stadium: Renovation

 In 2008, a planned renovation fell through when a proposed bond issue from the city of Sarasota to partially fund the renovation was rejected by the voters.
 The Reds, whose lease with the city and the stadium expired after the season, announced that they intend to seek a new spring training home.
 They moved to Goodyear Ballpark, located in Arizona, in 2010.

 The Baltimore Orioles reached a tentative 30-year agreement to begin spring training at Ed Smith Stadium starting in 2010 which included renovations to the stadium and surrounding areas.
 The $31.2 million renovation was completed prior to the beginning of spring training in February 2011.

 Features after renovation

-Seats in the renovated stadium are refurbished seats from the Orioles' revolutionary home ballpark, Oriole Park at Camden Yards.
+Seats in the renovated stadium are refurbished seats from the Orioles' home ballpark, Oriole Park at Camden Yards in downtown Baltimore.
 Three air-conditioned suites added to the park are numbered Suites 66, 70, and 83, corresponding to the club's three World Series championships.
 A fabric sunshade system extends from the stadium's original roof to nearly double the number of seats in the shade.

 A series of photos produced by the Orioles shows the dramatic changes resulting from the renovation.

 Seating is available for 7,428 spectators, with standing room space taking the park's total capacity to 8,500.
 Two concourses include food and beverage stands, a cafe, and a 2,000 sqft gift shop.
 100 HDTVs are located throughout the stadium and a HD LED video board in the outfield measures 17 ft high by 30 ft across.